Packing Lists

 Other

-• Water bottles, and water purification tablets or purifier
+• Water bottles and water purification tablets or purifiers

 • Bottled water is also available for purchase on safari